vadimcik2/simple-calculatorr/README.md

-# simple-calculatorr
+# simple-calculator
-a simple calculator for a simple calculation
+A simple calculator for basic arithmetic operations.

+This project is a beginner-friendly calculator designed to perform addition, subtraction, multiplication, and division.
+You can run it to quickly compute results.